“SAME leads collaborative efforts to identify and resolve national security infrastructure-related challenges.”

 SAME, as it approaches its 100th anniversary in 2020, has grown alongside its members.
 The organization now boasts a leading program of conferences, workshops, symposiums, and professional development and networking opportunities.
 SAME’s membership comprises 30,000 professionals representing the uniformed services as well as numerous state, local and federal government agencies, nonprofit associations, academic institutions, and private sector firms─all working to guide the future of the A/E/C profession and its contributions to the protection of our nation.

 The home of SAME is “Century House,” located at 607 Prince St. in Old Town Alexandria, Va.
 Constructed around 1845, Century House was built as a Victorian town home and occupied as a private dwelling for several years.
 Sometime afterwards, Dr. George Klipstein assumed ownership and practiced medicine in the house until he was 85 years old.
-Century House actually was a full-fledged medical treatment facility, acclaimed by some to be the only hospital in existence during the early stages of the SAME purchased Century House in October 1980, relocating its headquarters from Washington, D.C.
+Century House actually was a full-fledged medical treatment facility, acclaimed by some to be used during the early stages of the Civil War.
+The Society purchased Century House in October 1980, relocating its headquarters from Washington, D.C.

 SAME members are encouraged to stop by Century House any time they are in Old Town, visit with staff, peruse the archives, and see history come alive!